mmmorris1975/aws-runas/README.md

     Create an environment for interacting with the AWS API using an assumed role

     Flags:
         -h, --help                  Show context-sensitive help (also try --help-long and --help-man).
-      -d, --duration=12h0m0s  duration of the retrieved session token -l, --list-roles        list role ARNs you are able to assume -m, --list-mfa          list the ARN of the MFA device associated with your account -e, --expiration        Show token expiration time
+        -d, --duration=12h0m0s      duration of the retrieved session token -a, --role-duration=1h0m0s  duration of the assume role credentials -l, --list-roles            list role ARNs you are able to assume -m, --list-mfa              list the ARN of the MFA device associated with your account -e, --expiration            Show token expiration time
         -s, --session               print eval()-able session token info, or run command using session token credentials -r, --refresh               force a refresh of the cached credentials -v, --verbose               print verbose/debug messages
-      -V, --version           Show application version.
+        -M, --mfa-arn=MFA-ARN       ARN of MFA device needed to perform Assume Role operation -V, --version               Show application version.

     Args:
       [<profile>]  name of profile
       [<cmd>]      command to execute using configured profile

-*NOTE:* When running a command which includes options using '-' or '--', you may need to modify the aws-runas command, to signal to aws-runas that the options should not be processed by aws-runs, but passed to the command instead:
-`aws-runas my-profile -- my command --with --options`

 ### Listing available roles